 - RAN2 decision about control of duplication by Rel-16 duplication MAC CE has essential impact on RAN3 discussion.

 Question 2.
-Do you think one node is allowed to control the PDCP duplication status of DRBs belonging to other node?
+Do you think one node is allowed to control the PDCP duplication status of DRBs of CA duplication belonging to other node?